DahianaMC/School_District_Analysis/README.md

     - School Summary (contains the average of the data by school name).
     - Type Summary (Provide average of the math and reading scores and %passing by school type).

+## Files for Challenge:
+- PyCitySchools.ipynb (jupyter notebook)
+- Resources (folder with files for the module exercise and challenge)
+- output_org_code (folder for results for module exercise)

 ## Challenge Module 4
 ## Goals
 - Replace the ninth-grade math and reading scores from Thomas High School with NaN and keep intact the rest of the data.